 Locally, MPD seized $307,718 worth of cash and physical property between 2010 and 2015, while MCSO collected $1,675,606 in cash and assets during the same period.
 Those figures don’t include the tens of thousands of dollars received by the Mobile County Street Enforcement Narcotics Team in which both agencies participate.

 The data also doesn’t specify the cases those forfeitures came from or how the money was spent.
-However, a lack of reporting requirements for forfeiture proceeds secured in Alabama’s court system make it nearly impossible to determine how much agencies are collecting at the state level, let alone what they’re doing with it.
+However, a lack of reporting requirements for forfeiture proceeds secured in Alabama’s court system make it even more difficult to determine how much agencies are collecting at the state level, let alone what they’re doing with it.

 Lagniappe requested lists of seized assets or monies collected by MPD and MCSO at the state level, but neither was able to produce one for inclusion in this report.